KingEnderBrine/-RoR2-BlenderScripts/readme.md

 For now, there's no script for `Huntress` I have some issues with it.
 Also, I will definitely add Engi turrets later.

+You can read the guide on how to use these scripts [here](https://github.com/KingEnderBrine/-RoR2-BlenderScripts/wiki)